 But the reality is that bad news sells better than good news.
 All the time.
 Human beings, on the whole, have a cup-half-empty outlook on life.
 We watch the news and most of what we remember is the bad stuff.
 It’s how we roll as a species.

-So when we have clients at our travel agency concerned about whether Costa Rica is safe or not, we understand.
+So when we see people concerned about whether Costa Rica is safe or not, we understand.
 And the US State Department’s move to downgrade Costa Rica to Level 2 on its Travel Advisory won’t help matters at all.

 So let’s try to clear things up, with some personal perspective mixed with facts.